 Man’s best friend holds a special place in the hearts of many.
 While many of our furry companions spend their lives being affectionate and cuddly, they are by nature animals.
 This leaves the possibility of the unfortunate scenario of a dog bite injury.
 According to WebMD, 4.5 million Americans are bitten by a dog every year, with the majority of those attacks made by a dog the victim already knows.
 Medical bills related to having suffered a dog bite average as high as $18,000!
 Sometimes, these incidents have no warning signs and, therefore, could not have been prevented, but there are several dog bite safety steps you can take, as a victim, if a dog bite does happen to you.

-First aid for a dog bite can be administered at home, but medical assistance should be sought in the following instances: the dog is unfamiliar to you, the bite is deep, there is uncontrollable bleeding, or there are signs of infection such as pus, swelling, warmth of the bite sight, or redness.
+First aid for a dog bite can be administered at home, but medical assistance should be sought in the following instances: the dog is unfamiliar to you, the bite is deep, there is uncontrollable bleeding, or there are signs of infection such as pus, swelling, the warmth of the bite site, or redness.
 WebMD recommends the following first aid steps be followed to care for a dog bite at home:

 1) Cover the area with a clean towel to stop any bleeding